ellisonbg/phys202-2015/README.md

 # phys202-2015

 [![Join the chat at https://gitter.im/ellisonbg/phys202-2015](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ellisonbg/phys202-2015?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-Main content for PHYS 202 at Cal Poly in 2015

-# phys202-2015

-Public content for PHYS 202 at Cal Poly in 2015
+This repo contains the main content for PHYS 202 at Cal Poly in 2015.

 # To use the content